What are the benefits and contraindications of CBD?

 Further, studies seem to suggest that CBD has curative effects in the case of anxiety-related disorders such as social anxiety disorder, obsessive-compulsive disorder, panic attacks and generalized anxiety.

 CBD can also be used to treat epilepsy

 CBD oil has been used as a treatment for epilepsy and has improved the quality of life in patients (children) with epilepsy.

 CBD OIL AGAINST NAUSEA AND VOMITING

 CBD oil has also proven to be a valuable ally as an antiemetic, in the treatment of nausea and vomiting.
 Studies suggest that its effectiveness as an antiemetic is greater when used in low doses.

 Cannabidiol has been successfully tested in non-obese diabetic mice.
 Even in studies in adults, women and men, marijuana users were found to have a 16% lower fasting glucose level.

 CBD AND OTHER BENEFICIAL EFFECTS ON SLEEP, ARTHRITIS, APPETITE

-CBD is safe and well tolerated, even in high doses.
-However, some contraindications may occur, such as: dry mouth, slight tiredness, slight drop in pressure, worsening of asthma, reduction in the absorption of other drugs.
+CBD is safe and well-tolerated, even in high doses.
+However, some contraindications may occur, such as dry mouth, slight tiredness, a slight drop in pressure, worsening of asthma, reduction in the absorption of other drugs.

 CBD OIL: DOSAGE, METHOD OF RECRUITMENT